-In October 2016, FND Action became the first charity to be registered in the UK to support those diagnosed with a Functional Neurological Disorder (FND), including Non Epileptic Attack Disorder (NEAD)/Functional Seizure Disorder.
+In October 2016, FND Action became the first charity to be registered in the UK; supporting those diagnosed with a Functional Neurological Disorder (FND) and advocating for the cause on a national level.

 The charity was founded by a group of people who had been diagnosed themselves, and who wanted to come together to provide help and support to others.

 ‘We know what it is like to be diagnosed with a condition that you have never heard of, and which many medical staff either don’t know about or have an outdated understanding.
 Our goal with this website is to provide up to date information on all aspects FND.’

 FND Action and its volunteers dedicate their time to supporting people diagnosed.
 We work with medical professionals, charities and organisations alike, to raise much-needed awareness to help improve accessible treatment.
 Our advocacy work is leading the way to better awareness and care.